Frank Mather (biker)

-Frank Mather (born 1973) is a Canadian criminal serving a life sentence for his role in the Shedden massacre of 7 April 2006.
+Frank Mather (born 1973) is a Canadian outlaw biker and gangster serving a life sentence for his role in the Shedden massacre of 7 April 2006.

 Career criminal

-Mather is a career criminal with a long criminal record for home invasions, having been convicted 8 times and served three years in prison in his native New Brunswick.
-During one of his prison terms, he met Wayne Kellestine.
+Mather is a career criminal with a long criminal record for home invasions, having been convicted eight times and served three years in prison in his native New Brunswick.
+During one of his prison terms, he met Wayne "Weiner" Kellestine.
 In early 2006, Mather was on parole after being convicted for attempting to steal a truck and had been evicted from a motel in London, Ontario after failing to pay for his room.
 Facing homelessness, Mather contacted Kellestine and asked him to live at his farmhouse.
 Kellestine agreed provided that Mather serve as his bodyguard.
 Peter Edwards, the crime correspondent of The Toronto Star, described Mather as a muscular man with a swastika tattoo on the back of his neck who "never seemed to learn from his mistakes" as he kept being arrested and convicted for numerous home invasions in New Brunswick and Ontario.

 Kellestine provided Mather with a home for himself and his pregnant girlfriend, Stefanie.
 Mather was a Bandidos supporter and hoped that Kellestine would sponsor him into the club.
-When Kellestine decided to execute the "no-surrender crew" as the Toronto Bandido chapter called themselves, Mather went along with his plans and did not contact the police.
-On 1 April 2006, Kellestine together with Michael Sandham, Marcello Aravena, Dwight Mushey and Mather all had dinner at the Holland House restaurant in Iona Station, where the owner, Marty Angenent, noted that Mather seemed very nervous and twitchy about what was being discussed over the dinner.
+When Kellestine decided to execute the "no-surrender crew", as the Toronto Bandido chapter called themselves, Mather went along with his plans and did not contact the police.
+On 1 April 2006, Kellestine together with Michael "Taz" Sandham, Marcello "Fat Ass" Aravena, Dwight "Big Dee" Mushey and Mather all had dinner at the Holland House restaurant in Iona Station, where the owner, Marty Angenent, noted that Mather seemed very nervous and twitchy about what was being discussed over the dinner.